JunganSe/J-Rdp/DevNotes.md

 3. Click "Publish".\
    When complete, click "Navigate" to open the containing folder.
 4. Delete all `.pdb` files.
-5. Add the files to a zip named " J-Rdp_0.0.0_win-x86.zip", where "0.0.0" is replaced with the current version number.
+5. Add the files to a zip named "J-Rdp_0.0.0_win-x86.zip", where "0.0.0" is replaced with the current version number.

 ## Create a release on GitHub
 1. On the GitHub code page, click "Create a new release".
 2. Create and select a new tag matching the current version number with a prefix of "v".
-E.G. "v1.2.3"
+E.g. "v1.2.3"
 3. Select target "main".
 4. Set title to "Prerelease v0.0.0", where "0.0.0" is replaced with the current version number.
 5. Add the boilerplate part of the description: